AlirezaKakan/User-Documentation-Instructions/docs/Task-2.md

 1. Add a File

-...It will let you upload any file format from different places:
+⋅⋅⋅It will let you upload any file format from different places:
-..* My Computer (Your own computer)
+⋅⋅* My Computer (Your own computer)
-..* My Locker
+⋅⋅* My Locker
-..* Group Locker
+⋅⋅* Group Locker
-..* ePortfolio
+⋅⋅* ePortfolio

 2. Record Audio

-...It will let you record an audio for the assignment.
+⋅⋅⋅It will let you record an audio for the assignment.

-...![Permission Need][Note]
+⋅⋅⋅![Permission Need][Note]
-...Note: Your browser may need your permission for using your microphone.
+⋅⋅⋅Note: Your browser may need your permission for using your microphone.
 You need to accept for recording online.

 3. Record Video

-...It will let you record video for the assignment.
+⋅⋅⋅It will let you record video for the assignment.

-...![Permission Need][Note]
+⋅⋅⋅![Permission Need][Note]
-...Note: Your browser may need your permission for using your webcam.
+⋅⋅⋅Note: Your browser may need your permission for using your webcam.
 You need to accept for recording video online.